 And lastly, we finish up with a slightly different alternative courtesy of Cartier.
 This WSTA0053 model combines the rectangular dial with a super-high-quality finish which is the closest alternative we’ve featured in terms of build specification.

 At 41 mm x 31 mm, it’s more tailored to the men’s watch market, with the stainless steel working its way into a steel bracelet rather than a leather strap.
-The dial itself is very sleek, combining roman numerals with slender baton hands, accented is electric blue to match a gemstone on the crown.
+The dial itself is very sleek, combining Roman numerals with slender baton hands, accented in electric blue to match a gemstone on the crown.

 Inside the case, you’re getting one of Cartier’s handmade Swiss movements (Cartier Calibre 1847 MC) alongside a sapphire crystal, 30m of water resistance, and a date window at 6 o’clock.